Joseworks/Ruby-TDD-for-Humans/README.md

 http://betterspecs.org/
 http://www.rubydoc.info/github/thoughtbot/shoulda-matchers/master/frames

- #Disclaimer
+##Disclaimer
- Intended only for instructional purpose only.
+ Intended only for instructional purposes only, not intended as reference or as an illustration of best practices.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-# Comment out the line below on bin/console if you don't want the console to open after running the program.
+##### Comment out the line below on bin/console if you don't want the console to open after running the program.
 IRB.start

 ## License